Lydford

-Lydford, sometimes spelled Lidford, is a village and civil parish, in Devon, 7 mi north of Tavistock on the western fringe of Dartmoor in the West Devon district.
+Lydford, sometimes spelled Lidford, is a village and civil parish, in the West Devon district, in Devon, England, 7 mi north of Tavistock on the western fringe of Dartmoor.
 The parish covers an area of 50,000 acre, and at the 2021 census had a population of 370.

 The village is on the small River Lyd, which traverses a deep narrow chasm, crossed by a bridge of single span.
 Running south-west from the village is Lydford Gorge, a 1+1/2 mile wooded gorge which has been cut through the slate rock by the river, and is noted for its 30 metre waterfall.
 The gorge area is owned by the National Trust.

 Once an important town, Lydford is noted for its history and surrounding countryside, and has been described as a tourism honeypot.

 Etymology

 The original Anglo-Saxon names for the village were Hlidaford or Hlidan, from hlid, meaning a cover or lid, referring to the almost perfect concealment of the river beneath the chasm at the bridge, and ford (crossing).
 Over the years the name mutated via Lyghatford, Lidefort and Lideford to the contemporary spelling.